 3. Lavar Scott

-DuQuoin looked to be one of Scott’s best chances to break through for that victory from the minute cars hit the racetrack for practice Sunday afternoon.
+DuQuoin looked to be one of Scott’s best chances to break through for that victory from the minute cars hit the racetrack for practice Sunday.
 Scott set the fastest lap in practice and qualified fourth.
 He spent much of the first portion of the race inside the top three, and eventually worked his way around a dominant Crews on a restart inside of 30 laps to go.
-Scott didn’t quite have enough to hold off Queen, and a late spin made things go from bad to worse, resulting in a still-solid sixth-place result.
+Scott didn’t quite have enough to hold off Queen, and a late spin worsened things, resulting in a still-solid sixth-place result.

 Scott sits 42 points behind Queen for the championship battle with four races left.
-It’d be a tall order, but with deeper fields expected at a few of the races, Scott’s still very much mathematically alive in the battle for the 2025 championship.
-Looking ahead to Bristol, Scott has two previous starts in Thunder Valley, finishing third in 2024 and 17th in 2023.
+It’d be a tall order, but with deeper fields expected at a few of the races, Scott’s still very much mathematically alive in the battle for the championship.
+Looking ahead to Bristol, Scott has two previous starts there, finishing 17th in 2023 and third in ’24.

 4. Isabella Robusto